personalSol/devNotes/1 - notes/h. library/react/react - things to remember.md

 	- stored in ram when the app is running
 	- reloading the page clears the memory
 	- restarts the app, resetting all state to their initial value
+- in js, on `onClick` we write the function in executable format but in jsx we just give the reference

 # Reference